mohsinansare/MERN_Book-Search-EngineChlg18/README.md

 - Application allows users to search books with keywords.
 - Users are able to create an account when providing user name, email and password.
 - Logged in users will are able to save their favorite books as well as delete them.
 - Saved books are stored in their account, so next time they login, the books are still in their account to be viewed.
+- ### Install
+npm install, npm run build, and npm run develop.

 ## Screenshots
 ![Signup_Login](https://github.com/user-attachments/assets/bc69e43c-7311-4956-8812-5d5ab20ea2ff)